heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls on.
+*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, and bathed in a gentle greyness, as if the light cannot quite touch the objects it falls on.

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->